lounikffm/resembleimages/README.md

 to test

-ResembleImages willautomatically create the diff folder and create diff images inside of it for every visual change
+ResembleImages will automatically create the diff folder and create diff images inside of it for every visual change